Oral & Maxillofacial Surgery International Internship Program

 Oral & Maxillofacial Surgery

 The University of Maryland School of Dentistry offers an Oral and Maxillofacial Surgery (OMS) International Internship Program.
-This is a one-year full-time program which is designed to meet the needs of internationally trained dentists to provide training and exposure to the full scope of the OMS specialty in a major university teaching hospital.
+This is a one-year full-time program which is designed to meet the needs of internationally trained dentists to provide training and exposure to the full scope of the OMS specialty in a major university teaching hospital and does include hands on training and direct patient care.
 This program runs from annually from July 1st thru June 30th.

 The International Internship Program is affiliated with both the School of Dentistry and the University of Maryland Medical Center / R Adams Cowley Shock Trauma Center.
 This program offers intensive training and covers the contemporary scope of oral-maxillofacial surgery, including implants, office anesthesia, dentoalveolar surgery, head and neck pathology, hard and soft tissue facial reconstruction, cleft-craniofacial surgery, TMJ surgery, craniomaxillofacial trauma, facial aesthetic surgery and corrective jaw surgery.
 This Program is based in the University of Maryland, School of Dentistry with rotations in Oral Medicine and Oral Pathology that will offer a broad training experience.
 Time will also be spent at the University of Maryland Medical Center and R Adams Cowley Shock Trauma Center, for operating room rotations, shadowing residents as they manage inpatients and take call.
 Details of the didactic and clinical experience can be found in the attached PDF.